mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-issue-verifiable-shl-request-message-semantics.md

 ##### Message Semantics Response
-- The Issue SHL Request - Response shall include a serialized CWT via a QR Code Image as specified in the Expected Actions section.
+- The issue verifiable SHL Request - Response shall include a serialized CWT via a QR Code Image as specified in the Expected Actions section.